konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 The fastest method for deploying Konfuzio Server using Docker is through Docker-Compose.
 To get started, follow these steps:

 - Install Docker-Compose in a version that is compatible with Compose file format 3.9.
+- Run `docker-compose version` to verify that Docker-Compose is available.
 - Download the [docker-compose.yml](https://dev.konfuzio.com/_static/docker-compose.yml) file.
 - Fill in the mandatory variables in the first section of the docker-compose file.
 - Launch Konfuzio Server by running `docker-compose up -d`.